-In Hamilton, first is not the worse.
+In Hamilton, first is not the worst.
 In Hamilton, everything and especially the first song is the best!
-Can't chose.
-But I will chose the first song because it is one of my favorites
+Can't choose.
+But I will choose the first song because it is one of my favorites.

 The first one I heard, and boy do I regret not listening to it sooner.
 Off to listen to the whole soundtrack!

-Phillipa so has an angelic voice that etches its mark onto your heart.
+Phillipa Soo has an angelic voice that etches its mark onto your heart.
 I don't understand why That Would Be Enough or Burn is not here, but I know it would be in the Top Three of Hamilton Songs that make you cry.
 This is a heart-wrenching song, telling about the untold story of Alexander Hamilton, a founding father.
 Hamilton is a founding father, very important to our nation, but hardly gets credit or recognition.
-Phillipa so's voice is great to finish the play and the song will be playing over and over again in our minds...
+Phillipa Soo's voice is great to finish the play, and the song will be playing over and again in our minds.

-This is just the best song is Hamilton.
+This is just the best song in Hamilton.
 I don't really like Hamilton that much (it's because it kinda shows the British as evil people and I'm British) but this song is just amazing.
-It's got rap, singing, an amazing tune, good story, captivating lyrics and call backs to other songs.
-In my opinion this should be #1.
-The world turned upside down... because this isn't #1.
+It's got rap, singing, an amazing tune, good story, captivating lyrics, and callbacks to other songs.
+In my opinion, this should be #1.
+The world turned upside down because this isn't #1.

 Amazing.
 Just amazing.
 I'm so confused this wasn't number 1.
-It's just so energetic and you can see everyone playing in this put so much power in this.
+It's just so energetic, and you can see everyone playing in this put so much power in it.
 Personally, this isn't just the best of Hamilton but the best in all music.
-Even people into the musical should adore this song.
-Overall, Catchy, powerful and energetic as hell. definitely the best of the best!
+Even people not into the musical should adore this song.
+Overall, catchy, powerful, and energetic as hell.
+Definitely the best of the best!

 Deserves to be higher.
 The rhyming in this song is fantastic, the lyrics are interesting and unmissable, and the performance of this onstage only adds to all the excitement.
-There is so much passion in this song and it tells the story of a battle in a powerful way.
-Possibly one of my favourite Hamilton songs of all time.
+There is so much passion in this song, and it tells the story of a battle in a powerful way.
+Possibly one of my favorite Hamilton songs of all time.

-This is one of the best and fastest Hamilton songs in my opinion!
+I wish I could rap.
+This is one of the best and fastest Hamilton songs, in my opinion!

 Someday I will be able to rap this.

 This is more of a personal favorite.
-Burr doing his normal narration thing believes maybe this one is better left to Hamilton to tell. (hinting at Hamilton later spilling the tea ((ha)) himself in The Reynolds Pamphlet) Then the embarrassed and regretful hamilton sings a song that allows himself the pleasure of being regretful yet still making the terrible decisions he made.
-Add that to Mrs. Reynolds "please stay" cries and you got yourself a pair of sympathetic villains in this narrative.
-And an Anakin Favorite.
+Burr, doing his normal narration thing, believes maybe this one is better left to Hamilton to tell. (hinting at Hamilton later spilling the tea himself in The Reynolds Pamphlet).
+Then, the embarrassed and regretful Hamilton sings a song that allows himself the pleasure of being regretful yet still making the terrible decisions he made.
+Add that to Mrs. Reynolds' "please stay" cries, and you got yourself a pair of sympathetic villains in this narrative.
+And an Anakin favorite.